louiseGrandjonc/louisemeta.com/content/blog/explain.md

 If you want to test the queries, **here is the [github project](https://github.com/louiseGrandjonc/owl-conference)** for the talk.
 You can find a **dump of the database**, and the [SQL](https://github.com/louiseGrandjonc/owl-conference/blob/master/sql/01_generate_data.sql) using `generate_series` to fill the DB.

-Let's say you have a slow query, if you never have this problem, a few advices:
+Let's say you have a slow query, if you've never had this problem, a few advices:

 - close this page, it's useless
-- start working a bit, if you've never written any stupid code, what do you do ?
+- start working a bit, if you've never written any stupid code, what are you doing ?

 So, back to our slow query, what you would want is understand why it's slow, so basicaly "what the hell is postgres doing?".
 To do that, we are going to look into the query plan.